JoeBumbaca/StarWarsData/docs/proposal.md

 * Create entry file and basic file skeleton
 * Spend most of the day with the D3 docs
 ### Day 2
+* Get the required data from the API.
+* Acheive rudimentary displays of the data
+### Day 3
+* Incorporate nested data into pop-ups, etc.
+* Incorporate at minimum Star Wars theme song and mute button
+### Day 4
+* Finish overall styling of page
+  * Font compatability
+  * Centering, margin/padding of individual items on page
+* Deploy to Heroku